All routes, by sea and air, lead to magical Santorini

 Stay in Vothonas village which is nearby to the airport and the Athinios main port

 So you get something of an island-hopping experience as well.
-Ferry fares are not expensive, and you can enjoy traveling in well-appointed business class on the slower ferries for quite less than the airplane equivalent.
+Ferry fares are not expensive, and you can enjoy traveling in a well-appointed business class on the slower ferries for quite less than the airplane equivalent.

 The major passenger ship companies all have offices at Piraeus, but make sure to book very early for a good seat.
 It’s also imperative to have your hotel or rent-a- villa booking firmed up at the same time, as Santorini is too rocky to be searching for accommodation at the last minute.